gaborbernat/bernat-tech/content/posts/pep-517-and-python-packaging/index.md

 pip 19.0 has been released on 22nd January 2019.
 On the feature list, most notably, it now supports PEP-517, which by default is turned **on** when that the project has a `pyproject.toml` at the root folder.
 The PEP in question has been created in 2015 and accepted in 2017.
 Even though it took a while until pip implemented it, the release and the issues that followed confirmed that many people are not familiar with it.
-Read on if you want to get a picture of how the Python packaging ecosystem evolved today and where we hope to see it down the line.
-We expect that even though the introduction of the aforementioned python enhancement proposal may cause some discomfort, we will benefit from it in the long term.
+Read on if you want a picture of how the Python packaging ecosystem evolved today and where we hope to see it down the line.
+The introduction of this python enhancement proposal may cause some discomfort, but we will benefit from it in the long term.

 I joined the Python open-source community around three years ago (though I have used it for more than 8 years).
 I've remarked that the Python packaging has a reputation of a somewhat black box from the early days.
 There are many unknown